-- 8.35 It is recognised that there will be transition costs for LTT independent of how the tax is collected.
+8.39 It is recognised that there will be transition costs for the tax independent of how the tax is collected.
 As the vast majority of property transactions involve a conveyancer or property lawyer, it is expected that the costs will be borne by this industry.
 Practitioners who currently support and advise on SDLT transactions in Wales will need to become familiar with LTT and how it differs from SDLT.
-This is anticipated to be a one-off cost in 2018/19, or just before the Bill comes into force.
-This is not the cost per transaction relative to SDLT as this will depend on how the WRA collects the tax. - 8.36 It is likely that these costs will be absorbed as part of an individual firm's ongoing operational costs; and indeed this is likely to occur as part of existing processes established to deal with legislative changes.
+This is anticipated to be a one-off cost in 2018-19, or just before the Bill comes into force.
+This is not the cost per transaction relative to SDLT as this will depend on how the WRA collects the tax.

+- 8.40 It is likely that these costs will be absorbed as part of an individual firm's ongoing operational costs; and indeed this is likely to occur as part of existing processes established to deal with legislative changes.
 For example, this would be likely to happen following changes to SDLT in a UK budget.
-The small number of differences between LTT and SDLT set out at paragraphs 8.46-8.60 are considered to be similar in scale to previous changes to SDLT, such as those announced in December 2014 when the residential tax system changed from slab to marginal.
-The estimated costs to practitioners are set out at paragraphs 8.37-8.39.
+The small number of differences between LTT and SDLT set out at paragraphs 8.52-8.66 are considered to be similar in scale to previous changes to SDLT, such as those announced in December 2014 when the residential tax system changed from slab to marginal and in April 2016 when a higher rate on additional properties was introduced.
+The estimated costs to practitioners are set out at paragraphs 8.38-8.45.
 However, although we not aware of any evidence suggesting this, it is still possible that these costs may be passed on through higher fees from the practitioners to their clients, so the ultimate burden is uncertain.
-These are still costs to the economy as a result of the Bill.

-- 8.37 The costs have been estimated using the number of people working in Wales who will need to learn about LTT and its differences to SDLT.
+These are still costs to the economy as a result of the Bill. - 8.41 The costs have been estimated using the number of people working in Wales who will need to learn about the tax and its differences to SDLT.
 It is acknowledged that it is likely that some practitioners in England may also need to familiarise themselves with LTT.
-However, it is unknown how many agents in England this affects, as this would require an estimate on the number or proportion of agents in England who deal with land or property transactions in Wales and this data is not collected. - 8.38 To estimate the impact in Wales, the number of people who are employed in conveyancing and commercial property law is required.
+However, it is unknown how many agents in England this affects, as this would require an estimate on the number or proportion of agents in England who deal with land or property transactions in Wales and this data is not collected. - 8.42 To estimate the impact in Wales, the number of people who are employed in conveyancing and commercial property law is required.
 However, there is no readily available information on this for Wales.
 There are two ways in which the number can be estimated: by industry or by occupation.
-Both methods suggest that there may be up to 2,000 to 4,000 people in Wales whose work may be affected by the change from SDLT to LTT. - 8.39 It is estimated that the mean cost per hour of these occupations in Wales in 2018/19 will be £24.8247.
-If it is assumed that it takes a maximum of one day's work (8 hours) to learn about LTT and its differences from SDLT, then this generates a one-off cost estimate of between £400,000 and £800,000 (based on the estimate of 2,000 to 4,000 practitioners in Wales).
-This cost will be incurred in 2018/19.
-Even if the number of people affected by the transition was to double, this one-off cost would still be less than one per cent of the current SDLT revenues.
+Both methods suggest that there may be up to 2,000 to 4,000 people in Wales whose work may be affected by the change from SDLT to LTT. - 8.43 It is estimated that the mean cost per hour of these occupations in Wales in 2018-19 will be £24.82.
+If it is assumed that it takes a maximum of one day's work (8 hours) to learn about the tax and its differences from SDLT, then this generates a one-off cost estimate of between £400,000 and £800,000 (based on the estimate of 2,000 to 4,000 practitioners in Wales).
+This cost will be incurred in 2018-19.
+Even if the number of people affected by the transition was to double, this one-off cost would still be less than 1% of the current SDLT revenues.